 David McCall says, “Independence will be the northernmost course in the country to test these hybrid bermudagrasses.
 This was a perfect partnership because Independence was already leading the movement of transitioning to warm-season, putting greens in Virginia and similar climates across the country.”

 When asking Dr. McCall about his hopes for the future of this project, he responded enthusiastically by claiming, “We hope that at three years we will just be getting started with this relationship as we continue to improve best management practices.”

 The undertaking of this project will mean some greens will be under construction for the next few months and unusable for play.
-However, Independence is committed to maintain a premium experience for golf and footgolf players.
+However, Independence is committed to maintaining a premium experience for golf and footgolf players.
 To start, Independence is offering twelve holes for the price of a regular, nine-hole round.
 With a cart, the four-hole loop will provide a fun, efficient, and consistent challenge for players.
 Additionally, players and the maintenance team at Independence will have access to some of the most promising new grasses in the industry.
-Each grass has been bred for specific characteristics that improve on existing industry standards.
-Since all of these grasses were developed in more southern climates, some will thrive while others may struggle at times.
-Independence is already a unique venue in Virginia because of our ‘Champion’ bermudagrass greens.
-By the time the VT team is done with the Bon Secours Mentor Short Course, there will be nothing like it in the country.
+The grasses are grown with specific characteristics aimed to improve on existing industry standards.
+Developed in southern climates, some will thrive while others may struggle at times.

 This new venture has only been possible because of the support of many within the turf industry, including support and donations of many.
 McCall made a specific point to thank the Virginia Turf Foundation for their unwavering support in this progressive initiative.